Adam Gopnik: The New Yorker

 In 1986, he began his long association with The New Yorker with a piece that would show his future range, a consideration of connections among baseball, childhood, and Renaissance art.
 He has written for four New Yorker editors: William Shawn, Robert Gottlieb, Tina Brown, and David Remnick.
 Gopnik has contributed fiction, humor, book reviews, profiles, and internationally reported pieces to the magazine.
 After writing his first piece for the magazine in 1986, Gopnik became the magazine's art critic.
 He worked in this position from 1987 to 1995, after which he became the magazine's Paris correspondent.

 In 1995, The New Yorker dispatched him to Paris to write the "Paris Journals", in which he described life in that city.
 These essays were later collected and published by Random House in 2000 in Paris to the Moon, after Gopnik had returned to New York City.
 The book became a bestseller on The New York Times Best Seller list.

-After five years in the French capital, Gopnik returned to New York to write a journal on life in the city.
+After five years in Paris, Gopnik returned to New York to write a journal on life in the city.
 Gopnik continues to contribute to The New Yorker as a staff writer.
 In recent years, he has written extensively about gun control and gun violence in the United States.